 Boundary represents the type of task that is being processed.
 The boundary

-property of subprocess allows you to define the type of boundary.
+property of subprocess allows to define the type of boundary.
 By default, it is set as default.

 using System;